immcantation/shazam/docs/topics/collapseClones.md

 For sequences identified to be part of the same clone, an effective clonal sequence, representative of all mutations in a clone, is constructed using a stochastic approach.
-Each position in th effective sequence is determined by a weighted sampling of each mutated non-ambiguous base (excluding "N", "." or "-" characters) from all the sequences in the clone.
+Each position in the effective sequence is determined by a weighted sampling of each mutated non-ambiguous base (excluding "N", "." or "-" characters) from all the sequences in the clone.
 For example, in a clone with 5 sequences that have "C" at position 1, and 5 sequences with "T" at this same position, the effective sequence